 - Modern electronic class-keyboard laboratory for teaching Keyboard-Skills courses.

-- Practice room facilities that are equipped with well-maintained acoustic pianos.
+- Practice room facilities that are equipped with well-maintained Shigeru Kawaii acoustic pianos.

-- Music classrooms with Internet access, including a fully equipped multimedia lecture hall.
+- Music-specific classrooms including a fully equipped multimedia lecture hall.

 - A large percussion studio and dedicated percussion practice facilities.